ArthurDassier/Mjolnir_kit/README.md

 | dilation_value | Value used to help make features more pronounced |

 More morphological transfromations and examples can be found <a href="https://docs.opencv.org/3.4/db/df6/tutorial_erosion_dilatation.html" >here</a> and  <a href="https://docs.opencv.org/master/d9/d61/tutorial_py_morphological_ops.html" >here</a>

+#### **Decoder**

+Associated file: decoder.py

+This provides a solution for cv_bridge not working and decodes the incoming image into a numpy array that is then passed to the [camera_rgb](#Topics) topic.
+If cv_bridge is built with python3, then this file is not neccessary.

 ## Issues and Fixes